RSimran/RXGBfi/README.md

 library(devtools)
 devtools::install_github("RSimran/RXGBfi")
 ```
-The installation will install the following libraries:
+The installation will install the following libraries if they are not installed:
+* data.table
+* dplyr
+* DT
+* shiny
-* test
+* xgboost
-* test
+* openxlsx